 AP World Language and Culture Revisions

-AP world language and culture courses and exams will be revised to include the same skills, assess students with similar exam designs, and focus cultural tasks on authentic sources.
-Additionally, all AP world language and culture exams will transition to digital to modernize and improve students’ test-taking experience.
+AP world language and culture courses and exams were revised to include the same skills, assess students with similar exam designs, and focus cultural tasks on authentic sources.
+Additionally, all AP world language and culture exams have transitioned to digital to modernize and improve students’ test-taking experience.

-The courses and exams that will be revised include French Language and Culture, German Language and Culture, Italian Language and Culture, Spanish Language and Culture, Chinese Language and Culture, and Japanese Language and Culture.
+The courses and exams that were revised include French Language and Culture, German Language and Culture, Italian Language and Culture, Spanish Language and Culture, Chinese Language and Culture, and Japanese Language and Culture.

-The revisions will be effective beginning in the 2026-27 school year.
+The revisions will be effective for the 2026-27 school year.

 Course Revisions

-- Course frameworks for 6 AP world language and culture courses will align across skills and learning objectives.
+- Course frameworks for 6 AP world language and culture courses are aligned across skills and learning objectives.

-- A course project will require students to use source materials in the target language to prepare for authentic speaking tasks on exam day.
+- A course project requires students to use source materials in the target language to prepare for authentic speaking tasks on exam day.

 Course Project

-- The course project will be drawn from the theme of Unit 3: Art and Creativity and will focus on music as a lens for exploring cultural products, practices, and perspectives across the target language world.
+- In 2026-27, the course project is drawn from the theme of Unit 3: Art and Creativity and focuses on music as a lens for exploring cultural products, practices, and perspectives across the target language world.

 - A Course Project Packet will be released annually in January of the exam administration year.